WHAT IS A NON-COMPETE?

 In our experience, almost everyone who is asked to sign a non-compete does so.
 Few seek legal counsel or even read the terms before signing.
 Others are completely unaware that their employment agreement even contains a non-compete provision.
 Most are unaware of the resulting legal implications.

 You should carefully read your employment contract and identify any restrictive provisions.
-If there is non-compete language, you need to understand how it effects your freedom of movement.
+If there is non-compete language, you need to understand how it affects your freedom of movement.

 You should evaluate whether you are being adequately compensated for agreeing to any restrictions on movement.
 You should also attempt to negotiate better terms before signing.
 It rarely hurts to ask.